 Note: Removing your site’s content padding will change the look of your site’s layout, as it will no longer have spacing from the content border.
 This is easily fixed by adjusting the margin on the widgets placed on your site.
 You can always test this out on a new site before putting it on your own.

 Once you’ve removed your Content Padding, go ahead and click “Save,” and exit out of Style Designer.

 Next, drag and drop the custom panel widget to the bottom of your site content.

 Next we will adjust the settings of your Custom Panel Widget.
 Under the “Presets” tab, the preset in the upper right-hand corner will be selected – you can keep this as-is.

 Next, click the “Background” tab to choose what color you would like your footer to be.

 Once you’ve decided on a background, click the “Border” tab and bring that 1px down to 0px.

 Next, click the “Spacing” tab to change the margin of your new footer.
-To make your Custom Panel Widget extend to the edge of your Content Background, we will need to add a little bit of negative margin.
-Add -1px to the left and right, -50px to the bottom and the top can remain at 0px.
+To make your Custom Panel Widget extend to the edge of your Content Background, we will need to remove all of the margin.
+Click the slider beneath “Margin,” and shift it all the way to the left until each side says 0px.